ksgl/tarantool-kv-test/README.md

-# An HTTP-server to serve a key-value database (Tarantool).
+# An HTTP-server to serve a key-value database (Tarantool)

 ### Build Instructions
 Assuming you've cloned this repo: